galaxyg0n/IOT1/project/README.md

     Pi 2 (Air & Light Station): Uses Air Quality Sensor and Light Sensor.
 Publishes atmospheric data.

-    Pi 3 (Control & Broker): Runs the Mosquitto MQTT Broker, subscribes to all sensor data, and uses a Relay to control a simulated device (e.g., a fan or pump connected to the relay) based on thresholds from Pi 1 and Pi 2.
+    Pi 3 (Control & Broker): Runs the Mosquitto MQTT Broker, subscribes to all sensor data, and talks with and API to POST the data into a database

 Scalability: Easily add more "zones" (new Pis) or more types of sensors (e.g., pH, UV) to the system without changing the central control logic.